When it comes to my perimenopausal clients, I don’t like to focus on weight loss.

 When women gain abdominal weight, that is a specific sign that their blood sugar balance and insulin levels are off, and that their estrogen levels are decreasing (Davis, et al., 2012).

-The increased abdominal fat gain in people in their 40s and 50s is associated with an increased risk of cardiovascular and metabolic diseases.
+Increased abdominal fat gain in people in their 40s and 50s is associated with an increased risk of cardiovascular and metabolic diseases.
 Associated diseases include type 2 diabetes, heart attacks, strokes, reduction in health-related quality of life, and reduced sexual function.

 How to Optimize Estrogen Levels in Perimenopause